+Can dogs talk to each other?
 You’ve probably seen your four-legged buddy hanging out with other fur buddies, playing and seemingly talking to them.
 You’ve wondered to yourself if they are communicating with each other and yes, they are!
 If you want to decode your dog’s body language and vocal sounds, here are some tips.

 The higher the pitch or volume of the bark, the higher the level of emotion.
 A low-pitched bark or growl means anger and aggression.
 It’s their way of telling other dogs to keep their distance.

 Sometimes, you’ll hear your dog make short bursts of barking.
 It is their way of telling other dogs, “I see you!”
 When your dog barks steadily with playful wagging of the tail, it is an invitation to other canines to be their companion.